jjy1031/jjy1031.github.io/docs/Modules/SE-GSM/create_gsm.py.md

 # Create GSM jobs

 In this procedure, Dandelion generates possible GSM jobs or seeds, from each optimized mother structure.
 The overall algorithm calculates the number of bonds to be broken or added, determines possible reactions, and generates all viable driving coordinates.
+You can verify that all possible GSM jobs are generated from your optimized mother structures.

   ```
   ├── ClGeom-m7138-i1-c1-opt